 The choice of endometriosis treatment depends on several factors, including:

 • Severity of symptoms

 • Fertility status

 • Prior treatments (if any) and treatment response and side effects (if any)

-These factors and patient-specific indications and contraindications, advantages and disadvantages, and risks and benefits of each treatment option need to be thoroughly discussed and considered prior to treatment selection.
-At The Reproductive Medicine Institute, we will work to ensure that you have a true understanding of the disease and all of your available treatment options before any decisions are made.
+These factors along with patient-specific indications and contraindications, advantages and disadvantages, and risks and benefits of each treatment option need to be thoroughly discussed and considered prior to treatment selection.
+At The Reproductive Medicine Institute, we will work to ensure that you have a true understanding of the disease along with all of your available treatment options before any decisions are made.